 According to the Idaho Code for Motor Vehicles Financial Responsibility, all drivers are required to buy a basic car insurance policy.
 Driving without coverage is considered an infraction or a misdemeanor — so if you violate the code, you could be on the hook for fines, license suspension and even jail time.

 As an Idaho driver, you are required to buy a car insurance policy that includes at least $25,000 for bodily injuries per person and $50,000 per accident, along with $15,000 for property damage.

 To monitor compliance, law enforcement officers can either ask for proof of coverage at traffic stops or confirm the status of your policy through the state's Online Insurance Verification System.
 If you're caught without insurance through either method, you could face the following penalties:

 |Imprisonment||N/A||Up to 6 months or a combination of jail time and fine|

-In order to get your driving privileges back, you will need to complete your penalty period, and then come back to court with proof of insurance or an SR-22.
-This time around, your SR-22 filing will need to be maintained for three years.
-After paying the $85 reinstatement fee and securing the official receipts for having paid the $56.50 administrative fees in total, your license suspension will be lifted.
+To get your driving privileges back, you'll need to complete your penalty period and appear in court with proof of insurance coverage.
+This time around, your SR-22 filing will need to be on file for three years.
+After paying the $85 reinstatement fee and securing the official receipts for the administrative fees, your license suspension will be lifted.

-Drivers with a history of convictions on their driving records are, more often than not, considered high-risk drivers by the insurers.
-If you have been shopping for an Idaho car insurance policy and are getting denied by mainstream carriers, this is probably the reason why.
-Fortunately, you can apply for coverage through the Idaho Automobile Insurance Plan.
-This is the state’s way of assisting its motorists –- even the high risk ones -- in getting back on track with financial responsibility.
+Drivers with a history of convictions on their driving records are, more often than not, considered high-risk drivers by insurance companies.
+If you're having trouble finding an Idaho car insurance policy, you can apply for coverage through the Idaho Automobile Insurance Plan.